stephenbpeters/python-api-challenge/README.md

 The output from the WeatherPy assignment can be found in that directory under "output_data".

-In order to execute the Jupyter Notebooks the user will need to enter their API keys into the "api_keys.py" files.
+In order to execute the Jupyter Notebooks the user will need to enter their API keys into the "api_keys.py" files in both directories.

+This project requires the following Python libraries: matplotlib.pyplot, pandas, numpy, requests, gmaps, os, pprint, json, time, scipy.stats